 I make the assumption that each and every one of us wants to be treated with some level of decency.
 I personally appreciate others who respect my boundaries and in turn I respect theirs.
-Some time ago, I think over two years passed, I was approached by a person in need of some graphic design work.
+Some time ago, I think over two years ago, I was approached by a person in need of some graphic design work.
 I met up with them, it was pleasant and they seemed like decent folks.
 We agreed on some terms, I asked about their needs and deadlines and sent through proofs in time.
 At some point, things went sour and the client tried to contact me after my usual work hours.
 The next morning I listened to some angry voice mails and a snotty text asking me why I didn't answer my phone.
 Let's just say I fired the client a few days after.

 I believe in switch-off time to limit exposure to digital devices and just get back to being a human.
 I do not want to be connected 24-7.
 Maybe some more extroverted types of people do, but an introvert like me definitely does not, we need our alone time to recharge, so to speak.

 Similar things tend to happen in places of work.
 At times people at work interrupt you, be it with a phone call or a chat message.
 Sure, you can disable notifications, but what if there's an emergency?
 Not everything should be considered urgent too.
 As much as I love it, I feel that the Internet has turned us into these instant-gratification addicts.
 Things online happen so fast, things are available at the click of a button.
 If we cannot find something instantly or that video doesn't start streaming right this second, we get irritated.

-My parents raised me to treat people with respect.
-Be nice, be polite, be kind.
-Acting with respect towards a stranger is far easier and more pleasant than treating them with hostility, unless they show clear signs of intending to harm you!
-Saying things like: "you need to earn my respect" sounds to me like someone with narcissitic tendencies.
-Have you ever treated someone with disprespect and received respectful treatment in return?
+My parents raised me to treat people respectfully: be polite, be kind.
+Acting in this manner towards a stranger is far easier and more pleasant than treating them with hostility, unless they show clear signs of intending to harm you!
+Saying things like: "you need to earn my respect" sounds to me like someone with narcissistic tendencies.
+Have you ever treated someone with disrespect and received respectful treatment in return?
 I'd assume the answer is rarely or never.
-I'm no psychologist or behavioural expert, but this is to be expected.
 You get what you give, right?